cryptean/bitcoinlib/README.md

 - Shut down bitcoind and run it again with these arguments: `bitcoind -daemon -debug=net -printtoconsole`.
 Append `-testnet` if you want to run it for Testnet.
 Wait until it is fully synchronized.

-- Edit the .config files in the solution to best fit your needs
+- Edit the `app.config` file in the Console test client to best fit your needs.
-	- `app.config` for the Console test client
-	- `web.config` for the Web test client

 Make sure you also update the `bitcoin.conf` when you alter the `Bitcoin_RpcUsername` and `Bitcoin_RpcPassword` parameters.

 - You're good to go.